Frequently Asked Questions about Nkwúkwma Pemberton

 - Sidewalks – A sidewalk is provided along the main access road (extension of Eagle Drive).

 The existing Eagle Drive is quite narrow?
 Will there be a plan to upgrade this road for pedestrian and cycle traffic?

-The status of the Eagle Drive access should consider both from the geotechnical limitations and the existing (municipally approved) road design.
+The Eagle Drive access should be considered both from the geotechnical limitations and the existing (municipally approved) road design.
 The construction of Eagle Drive was the originally responsibility of the Phase 1 Benchlands subdivision.
-The road was assumed by the Village as a public road (2009).
+The road was accepted by the Village as a public road (2009).

-In January 2014, however, Eagle Drive had a significant rockslide which originated from a bedrock cut slope (at which time the road was closed for several years).
+In January 2014, however, Eagle Drive had a significant rock slide which originated from a bedrock cut slope (at which time the road was closed for several years).
 In July 2014, the Village retained EXP.
 Services (geotechnical engineers) to provide an assessment of potential instabilities within the bedrock slopes and soil slope.
 The report recommended certain mitigative works, which the Village has undertaken which allowed the road to safely reopen.
-It is understood that additional mitigation may be required to further reduce the potential hazard and to remove the no post (concrete) barriers for an increased road width (shoulder).
+It is understood that additional mitigation may be required to further reduce the potential hazard and to remove the no post barriers to provide a greater road width (full shoulder).

 Will there be another entrance/exit into the development?
 Original studies and plans show a second entrance.

 Currently, Nkwúkwma only considers Phases 3, 4 and 7 of the NCP.
 The NCP indicates a second access to the north, through the properties fronting Collins Road which are incredibly steep and either owned by third parties or within the SLRD (DL 8820).
 Conceptual road designs were prepared for the connection (the Village would need to expropriate) but the road would be incredibly steep and likely not used as it would be approximately 500 m longer than the existing Eagle Drive connection to the Pemberton Valley Road intersection.